 THE BRIDGE FAMILY

 Herbert Bowen BRIDGE was born in 1849, to Cyprian and Louisa (nee Bowen) BRIDGE.
-His father, also called Cyprian, was a Major in the British Army, who arrived in New Zealand (Auckland) in 1845 as second in command to Lieutenant Colonel Hulme who commanded the 96th Regiment in battles against Hone Heke and others who were in defiance of various orders of the newly created colonial government.
+His grandfather, also called Cyprian, was a Major in the British Army, who arrived in New Zealand (Auckland) in 1845 with the 58th Regiment under the command of Lt.
+Colonel Robert Wynyard to augment the forces deployed in the Bay of Islands against Hone Heke and others who were in defiance of various orders of the newly created colonial government.
 Cyprian, who became Resident Magistrate at Russell, came from a distinguished military family.
 An uncle, also called Cyprian, became an Admiral, and he was also related to a General Sir Charles Bridge, and General Dunscombe Bridge.

 Herbert was the second child, an older brother who was called Cyprian Wynyard having been born in Auckland in 1846.
 Herbert was born in a military camp near to Korareraka, now called Russell, in the Bay of Islands, north of Auckland.
 He was baptised by Henry Williams on 30 September that year.
 His parents remained in New Zealand until 1858.
 Herbert was educated at Cheltenham College in England.
 However, in 1869 he returned to New Zealand, where he took up journalism which became his lifelong career.
-He married in 1874 Adele Lenore St. GRAVES, daughter of Captain Graves, who was for many years in charge of the Customs office at Akaroa, Banks Peninsula, South Island.
+He married in 1874 Lenore Adele St John GREAVES, daughter of Captain Greaves, who was for many years in charge of the Customs office at Akaroa, Banks Peninsula, South Island.
 His older brother also returned to New Zealand, where he too married in 1874.

 Herbert and Lenore had 10 sons between 1877 and 1890, many of whom were given interesting names - Cyprian, Everard, Percy De Bohun, and Dare.
 Perhaps not surprisingly the seventh and tenth son’s middle names were Septimus and Decimus.

-Of the 10 sons, two died as infants - Percy De Bohun, and Charles.
-Herbert , the oldest, died in 1909 aged 34 .
+Of their 10 sons, two died as infants - Percy De Bohun, and Charles.

 Four Bridge brothers served in WW1.
 Cyprian Everard, 25/72, Cashier, and Lionel Septimus, 25/46, Clerk, survived the war but Private Lance , 8/8255, died from wounds received at Gallipoli on 13 August 1915, and Sergeant-Major Hugh Decimus, 24332, Clerk, was killed in action on 25 November 1917.